Dr Jennifer A. Burnham

 Dr Jenny Burnham did a BSc in Chemistry with Studies in Continental Europe at the University of Bristol and then specialised as a main group chemist with doctoral studies on boron monohalide and polyboron halide chemistry and postdoctoral work on indium monohalide chemistry and precursors for cadmium mercury telluride devices.
 Jenny has been a Teaching Fellow at the University of Sheffield since 2005.

 She delivers lectures, tutorials, project work, and laboratory classes and runs the Level 2 synthetic laboratories.
-She completed an MEd in Teaching and Learning in Higher Education at the University of Sheffield in 2012, is a University of Sheffield Senate Award winner for Excellence in Learning and Teaching, and is a Senior Fellow of the Higher Education Academy.
+She completed an MEd in Teaching and Learning in Higher Education at the University of Sheffield in 2012, is a University of Sheffield Senate Award winner for Excellence in Learning and Teaching, and is a Principal Fellow of the Higher Education Academy.
 In her own words "I go by the name of Jenny Burnham and I firmly believe that boron is the best element in the periodic table."

 - Senate Award for Excellence in Learning and Teaching (2013)

 - MEd in Teaching and Learning in Higher Education (2012)

 - Mapping the campus learning landscape.
 Pedagogy, Culture and Society.
 View this article in WRRO